hoatle/jwks-cli/README.md

 { sub: '1234567890', name: 'John Doe', iat: 1588356427 }
 ```

-Now you can publish the `.well-known/jwks.json` file to https://yourdomain/.well-known/jwks.json
+Now you can publish the `.well-known/jwks.json` file to https://yourdomain.com/.well-known/jwks.json
 and distribute the generated JWT token to your users.
-And then the users can use those tokens to
+The users can use those tokens to
-access any other services that trust you to verify those token to grant resource access.
+access any other services that trust you to verify those token for resource access grant.

 ## LICENSE